Without the individuals and resources named on this page, none of this would be possible.

 Thank you to all those actors, writers and personalities who inadvertently inspired MacPhisto, and to the journalists and photographers who have captured his glory for generations of fans to admire.
 (Some of us were too young to catch ZooTV at the time – pity us, for we are truly deprived!)
 Thank you to everyone who participated in the hilarious phone calls of the 1993 tour, especially Monique, Máire Brennan, the late great Luciano Pavarotti, Jan Henry Olsen, the incomparable Sir Salman Rushdie, Derryn Hinch, Dame Edna and Graham Cornes.
 You guys were fantastic!

 A thousand thank-yous to Jimmy Kimmel and Brandon Flowers for orchestrating MacPhisto's spectacular 2016 comeback special, which still seems too amazing to be true... as does his 2018 return to touring!
 Thanks to everyone who streamed these shows live on Mixlr and Periscope so we could all listen in, and to those who taped or filmed the performances and shared them on YouTube.
+Thank you to the talented Marc Wakefield for his excellent work in crafting MacPhisto's new face (which I love so very much).
 To the band and tour crew who made this long-held dream a reality: how can I ever describe my feelings?
 I never thought it would happen, and now my life is complete.
 Thank you for letting him back into the concerts!!! :D :D :D